kendafi/op-laskuri/README.md

 # OP Laskuri #

-This is a WordPress plugin (or more of a helper) that makes it easier you add OP calculator to your site without having to code anything.
+This is a WordPress plugin (or more of a helper) that makes it easier to add OP calculator to your site without having to code anything.

-You need to have an OP merchant account.
+You need an OP merchant account.
 Read more about it at [OP Kauppiasportaali](https://kauppiasportaali.fi)

 This does not work as is.
 You need files from OP.
 Read more below.